Li Ji Slays the Giant Serpent: Tale type

+Interpretations

 The tale shares similarities with tales about dragonslaying around the globe.
 However, in this tale, a serpent takes the place of the dragon.
-In fact, according to researcher Hugh R. Clark, ancient Chinese scholars once associated the culture of Min with snakes, which is further reinforced by the fact that folktales collected in Fujian show snakes as vicious enemies to be vanquished.

-Some scholars interpret the tale as a contrast of Ji Li's bravery against the ineffectualness of the male village officers, who preferred to obey the serpent instead of trying to fight it.
+Some scholars interpret the tale as a contrast of Li Ji's bravery against the ineffectualness of the male village officers, who preferred to obey the serpent instead of trying to fight it.

 The tale has also been interpreted under an anthropological lens: the snake would be linked to female sexuality and fertility.

 It has also been suggested that the snake foe (a python with supernatural powers, in some accounts) may represent an old local deity with serpentine form, and the sacrifice of virginal maidens merits comparison to fertility rites.
 As a new belief system was being diffused through the country, the old animal-shaped divinities were subject to a process of religious reformation that demoted them to adversarial roles of the newcomer human-like deities.
 In the same vein, the tale could be related to a phenomenon researcher Wu Chunming named "suppression of the snake", brought about by "Sinnitic immigrants to the region".

 Hugh R. Clark also identifies the tale as belonging to traditions from "the Min River valley" and, by extension, reflective of the Yue culture.
+Similarly, ancient Chinese scholars once associated the culture of Min with snakes, which is further reinforced by the fact that folktales collected in Fujian show snakes as vicious enemies to be vanquished.

 Professor Biwu Shang also cites another tale about serpent-slaying, “The Great Serpent”.
 According to him, in this tale of the zhiguai genre, a similarly named heroine Li Ji slays a human-killing serpent.